 What Comes Next After Alcohol Detox Treatment?

-After clients complete the detox process, we have several different treatment programs that they are welcome to enter.
+After clients complete the detox process, we have several different treatment programs in Sacramento that they are welcome to enter.

-Men in the detox process are eligible to enter our men’s alcohol addiction treatment center, which is a residential-based program that continues treatment.
+Men in the detox process are eligible to enter our men’s alcohol addiction treatment center in Sacramento, which is a residential-based program that continues treatment.
 Men and women also have the option to enter into our intensive outpatient rehab program.

 Withdrawal Symptoms FAQs